-My research interest rests firmly in the development of metallurgy from the end of the Late Neolithic until the end of the Early Bronze Age in Greece and the Aegean.
+My research interest rests firmly in the area of the development of metallurgy from the end of the Late Neolithic until the end of the Early Bronze Age in Greece and the Aegean.
 My approach is interdisciplinary, relating typological and analytical data to contextual, assessing the agency of metals and metalworkers in the shaping of economies, identities and cultures of prehistoric Greece and the Aegean.
-Current collaborative research is being conducted with Professor A Sampson of the University of the Aegean and Professor N Skarpelis of the University of Athens.
+Current collaborative research is being conducted with Professor A Sampson of the University of the Aegean, Professor R M Ellam of the Scottish Universities Environmental Research centre and Professor N Skarpelis of the Geology Department of the University of Athens.
 My current research on the metalwork from Sarakeno Cave, Greece is supported by the Royal Society of Edinburgh.

 ‘The Role and Development of Metallurgy in the Late Neolithic and Early Bronze Age of Greece’, (2006), Studies in Mediterranean Archaeology and Literature series, volume 122, Paul Astrom Forlag, Sweden.